Meta-Method/Nova-Corporation-Laws/Essential/Entities/Entity Regulations.md

 #### Green TL Entities

 * **Entity - 004:** ID has priority for testing usage on 004.
-ED is the only department permitted to order drinks from E-004 unless the cafeteria is set to open, in which any departmental member may order Grey TL drinks.
-Green and Yellow TL drinks may only be ordered by SC with authorization from SC command during emergency situations (such as a raid, or a large-scale riot) or for TAG via their VIP, and Red+ TL drinks may only be ordered for testing purposes.
-For reference on the levels of drinks, read Entity 004 Output List
+ED is the only department permitted to order drinks from E-004 Green and Yellow TL drinks may only be ordered by SC with authorization from SC command during emergency situations (such as a raid, or a large-scale riot) or for TAG via their VIP, and Red+ TL drinks may only be ordered for testing purposes.
+All other Corporation Personnel not yet listed above may request ED for Grey Threat Level drinks, and Green Threat Level drinks if necessary.
+For reference on the levels of drinks, read Entity 004 Output List.

 * **Entity - 010:** ID has priority for testing purposes, except in emergency situations (such as a raid, or a large-scale riot) in which SC needs the entity to combat hostiles.